SanjaysAnalysis/KPMG_Data_Analytics/README.md

 # KPMG_Data_Analytics

-This is the repository of Tasks that I completed while I was doing Virtual Internship in KPMG through The Forage.
+This is the repository of Tasks that I completed while I was doing Virtual Internship at KPMG through The Forage.

 The Dashboard answers the following Questions -